-To enable connectivity to the ASN, an ASN modem can be attached directly to the system and managed by system software.
-In Windows or Linux systems, two partnered Virtual Technician Modules (VTMs), if installed in the system, manage the modem.
+To enable connectivity to the ASN, an ASN modem can be attached directly to the system.
+In Windows and Linux systems, two partnered Virtual Technician Modules (VTMs), if installed in the system, manage the modem.
 The VTMs can also connect to the ASN through their Ethernet ports, if the network to which they are attached has Internet access.
 Systems without modems or VTMs can connect to the ASN through an Internet connection.

-ftSSS for VMware vSphere does not support VTMs.
+NOTE ftSSS for VMware vSphere does not support VTMs.